imbo/imbo/README.markdown

 Fetches extra header information about the meta data attached to the image identified by &lt;image&gt;.

 ## Authentication
-All write operations (POST and DELETE) requires authentication using an Hash-based Message Authentication Code (HMAC).
+All write operations (PUT, POST and DELETE) requires authentication using an Hash-based Message Authentication Code (HMAC).
 The data PHPIMS uses when generating this code is:

-* HTTP method (POST or DELETE)
+* HTTP method (PUT, POST or DELETE)
-* Resource identifier (for instance &lt;image&gt; if your PHPIMS installation answers directly in the document root)
+* Resource identifier (for instance `<publicKey>/<image>` if your PHPIMS installation answers directly in the document root)
 * Public key (random MD5 hash that exists both on the server and the client)
 * GMT timestamp (YYYY-MM-DDTHH:MMZ, for instance: 2011-02-01T14:33Z)